-Best Fort Lauderdale Neighborhoods: Great Homes Near Florida Canals
+Best Fort Lauderdale Neighborhoods: Watefront Homes in Southeast Florida

 Fort Lauderdale in the Miami metro area has long been tipped as the Venice of America, mainly due to its network of neat canals, winding rivers, and the Intracoastal Waterway that stretches 3,000 miles from Boston, Massachusetts to the southern tip of Florida.